runtimeverification/verified-smart-contracts/erc20/hobby/README.md

 * [hobby-erc20-spec.ini](hobby-erc20-spec.ini)

-The specification is written in [eDSL], a domain-specific language for EVM specifications, which must be known in order to thorougly understand our EVM-level specification.
+The specification is written in [eDSL], a domain-specific language for EVM specifications, which must be known in order to thoroughly understand our EVM-level specification.
 Refer to [resources] for background on our technology.
 The above file provides the [eDSL] specification template parameters.
 The full K reachability logic specification is automatically derived by instantiating a specification template with these template parameters.

 Run the following command in the root directory of this repository to generate the full specification under the directory `specs/hobby-erc20`: